phdd/phdd.github.io/content/home/about.md

   course = "BSc. in Computer Science" institution = "Technische Universität Dresden" year = 2016

-person = "Peter Heisig is a research associate of the software technology group at Technische Universität Dresden.
-His research interests include software architectures for self-adaptive distributed systems, cyber-physical systems and the internet of things.
-Modern web technologies, self-contained systems, programming languages, model driven design and test-driven development are his major fields of interest.
-He is passionate about open source software and contributed to several projects.
-Spring framework and Node.js prototypes are the chosen ones for his concept's proofs."
 +++

 # Biography

 Peter Heisig is a research associate of the software technology group at Technische Universität Dresden.
 His research interests include software architectures for self-adaptive distributed systems, cyber-physical systems and the internet of things.